changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

-Unlike Visaul Foxpro, Foxpro for Windows required you to use GENSCRN to gernerate actual Foxpro codes from screen definition painted with screen designer.
+Unlike Visaul Foxpro, Foxpro for Windows required you to use GENSCRN to gernerate actual Foxpro codes from screen and menu definition file painted with screen and menu designer.